“transformation of structure-shy programs with application to xpath queries and strategic functions” by alcino cunha, joost visser

 return

-the writer monadlet’s organize these into a full term rewriting system. with - what
+let’s organize these into a full term rewriting system. with - what else -

-for rules - they’re a little different since it’s monadic, and since the
+rules - they’re a little different since it’s monadic, and since the monad has a

 and friends can be implemented